Revisited functional renormalization group approach for random matrices in the large-$N$ limit: Compatibility with Ward identities

-explicitly: $\theta\approx 0.97$.
-We then discover a relevant direction, with value less than $1$, realizing an improvement of the truncation.
-This result seems to indicate that our method, taking into account the Ward identity could be to go beyond the truncation wall $\theta \approx 1.06$.
-However, there are two conceptual difficulties with this approach.
-First, the coupling $\bar{\gamma}$ becomes very large at the considered fixed point (in comparison to $u_4^*$), seeming to indicate a spurious dependence on the regulator function, which is the origin of the derivative coupling, in contrast with standard assumptions which neglect the role of these regulator--dependent couplings.
-Second, we considered only the minimal crude truncation in the space of derivative couplings, showing the instability of the ultralocal sector due to the Ward identity.
+We considered only the minimal crude truncation in the space of derivative couplings, showing the instability of the ultralocal sector due to the Ward identity.
 But morally, all the derivative couplings have to contribute on the left-hand side of the Ward identities, and equation \eqref{Ward2} can be viewed for instance as the minimal truncation of a complete equation, involving an infinite set of couplings.
 To be more precise, let us introduce the following graphical notation.
 For each derivative operator like :

 we adopt a graphical representation as:

 the dots counting the ‘‘derivative insertions".
 Keeping only connected interactions, the enlarged theory space then can include all the possible ‘‘dotted" interactions,